 Even though your users can create strong passwords and manage them efficiently, attackers still find ways to break passwords and log into your site.
 So how can you help your users escape the password hell and keep your site secure at the same time?
 Think about a passwordless login solution that provides users with access to your WordPress site automatically.

 This article digs deep into explaining what passwordless login is and how to create passwordless logins for your WordPress site.
 Let’s get started with the basics.

-What is WordPress Passwordless Login?
+What Is WordPress Passwordless Login?

 WordPress passwordless login refers to alternative authentication methods that authorize users to access their WordPress account without entering passwords.

-For instance, instead of filling the account details in the login form, users will receive an email containing a link.
+For instance, instead of filling in the account details in the login form, users will receive an email containing a link.
 They can click on that link and directly access your WordPress site with ease.

 Common Problems with Passwords?

 Before exploring how passwordless login works, we should understand the reasons why WordPress site owners prefer passwordless authentication.
-Here are 4 most common problems with passwords that both site owners and users are facing.
+Here are the 4 most common problems with passwords that both site owners and users are facing.

-#1 Users tend to set weak-passwords when registering
+#1 Users tend to set weak passwords when registering

 When being asked for a password when registering, users likely think of easy-to-remember passwords like their birthday, their name, and some variations of the word “password” such as “passw0rd” or “p4ssw0rd”.